-Ahhh Mother’s Day.
-For a lot of us, it’s a day where we find the perfect card that’s cute, but not too soppy, pay too much for flowers or maybe a present and go to see our mums.
+Ahhh, Mother’s Day.
+For many of us, it’s a day where we find the perfect card that’s cute, but not too sappy, pay too much for flowers or maybe a present and go to see our mums.
 You might even stay for some lunch or dinner if you’re anything like me.
-Or maybe you get treated to a lay in and breakfast in bed with lots of presents.
+Or maybe you get treated to a lay-in and breakfast in bed with lots of presents.
 Perhaps you just don’t do any chores for the day.
 Everyone has their own way of doing things.

 My First Mother’s Day